10 Best Keyword Research Tools

 Ahrefs offers some flexibility for your research, specifically where your keyword is ranking.
 You’re able to search from a multitude of locations, whether it’s Google, YouTube, Bing, Yandex, Baidu, or Amazon.

 Bottom line: Ahrefs offers an all-in-one SEO suite that isn’t free, but brings a lot to the table.
-It may be a little advanced for some users.
+It's also evolving all the time, with new features being added and improved

 Google Trends can be fun to see what’s popular on the search engine, but it can also just as easily be used for your keyword research.